-Parents and/or legal guardians of students have a right to inspect, review, copy, and request corrections of their child's records.
-This can be done by contacting the building principal.
+In accordance with the Family Educational Rights and Privacy Act (FERPA), parents and/or legal guardians of students have certain rights with respect to the student's education records including a right to inspect, review, copy, and request corrections of their child's records.
+Requests under FERPA should be made by contacting the building principal.
 Where guardianship is an issue, or if parents are separated or divorced, notice and verification of any court order issued to deny a parent access to records must be provided to the School District.
+Additional information on student records can be found in School Board Policy 216.